-The annual general meeting ("Meeting") of the shareholders ("Shareholders") of Erdene Resource Development Corporation ("Corporation") will be held at 1969 Upper Water Street, Suite 1300, McInnes Cooper Tower - Purdy's Wharf, Halifax, Nova Scotia, on June 20, 2024 at 10:00 a.m.
+The annual and special meeting ("Meeting") of the shareholders ("Shareholders") of Erdene Resource Development Corporation ("Corporation") will be held at 1969 Upper Water Street, Suite 1300, McInnes Cooper Tower - Purdy's Wharf, Halifax, Nova Scotia, on June 25, 2025 at 10:00 a.m.
 (Atlantic Time) for the following purposes:

-- (i) to receive the audited financial statements of the Corporation for the year ended December 31, 2023, copies of which were mailed to Shareholders; - (ii) to elect directors of the Corporation for the forthcoming year; - (iii) to appoint the auditor of the Corporation for the forthcoming year and to authorize the directors to fix the auditor's remuneration; and - (iv) to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- (i) to receive the audited financial statements of the Corporation for the year ended December 31, 2024, copies of which were mailed to Shareholders; - (ii) to elect directors of the Corporation for the forthcoming year; - (iii) to appoint the auditor of the Corporation for the forthcoming year and to authorize the directors to fix the auditor's remuneration: - (iv) to consider a resolution approving termination of the Corporation's shareholder rights plan; - (v) to consider, and if deemed advisable, pass a special resolution granting the board of directors of the Corporation the authority to implement a consolidation of the Corporation's Common Shares on the basis of one (1) new Common Share for every six (6) existing Common Shares; and - (vi) to transact such further and other business as may properly come before the Meeting or any adjournment thereof.